-Compare debt snowball vs avalanche across multiple balances.
-See which strategy pays off debt faster, which saves more interest, and how meaningful the difference is.
+Use this debt snowball vs avalanche calculator to compare payoff order across multiple balances.
+See which strategy pays off debt faster, which saves more interest, and when the first debt gets paid off.

 How these strategies differ